Seize the day? Absolutely. Live your best life with our fun-filled, flavor-forward, no-time-like-the-present itinerary for 36 hours in SLO CAL.

 Take yourself on an adventure, complete with views of dunes, sycamore valleys, lakes, vineyards, or coastline.

 The sky’s the limit with Balloons Over Paso in Paso Robles.
 Their qualified hot air balloon pilots love to take visitors up up up above the vineyards and rolling hills of wine country.
 Or, if zipping is more your thing, get after a zipline adventure in Santa Margarita with Margarita Adventures.
-Pay one admission and get access to all of their six ziplines, totalling 7,500 feet.
+Pay one admission and get access to all of their six ziplines, totaling 7,500 feet.

 In Avila Beach, Bolt About rents electric bicycles and scooters by the hour and by the day.
 Grab one of their safe and fun vehicles and head to the Bob Jones Trail, a picturesque three-mile round-trip path that stretches from the Avila Valley to the coastline.
 And if the bikes and scooters aren’t fast enough for you, wander down to Oceano where a professional driver from Xtreme Hummer Tours or Pacific Adventure Tours will take you on a freewheeling Hummer tour of the Oceano Dunes, complete with lots of thrills and chills.